Automated generation of photonic circuits for Bell tests with homodyne measurements: Results

 We now focus on the circuit depicted in \cref{fig:result1}.
 This circuit appears as a good candidate for implementing a photonic Bell test with homodyne measurements.
 It has been found by the PPO agent interacting with a circuit of $N=4$ modes initialized with two two-mode squeezers and is composed of only two additional beam splitters.
 The third and fourth modes are used to herald the state using threshold detectors.
 This photonic circuit yields a CHSH score of $\mathcal{B}=2.068$ with optimal squeezing parameters corresponding to $3.9$~dB and $8 \cdot 10^{-3}$~dB of squeezing, respectively.
 The heralding probability of the state is $3\cdot 10^{-6}$.
 Considering squeezers generating pulses at the MHz rate, the proposed circuit can prepare about $300$ states per second.
 Therefore, the statistics for a Bell test can be gathered in a realistic amount of time, e.g.~$10^6$ shots in an hour.

 \medbreak

 We further study the impact of photon loss and inefficient detectors on the two most important metrics of the circuit, namely the CHSH score and the heralding probability.

 To study the effect of photon loss, we assume that the optical circuit preparing and heralding the quantum state is located in Alice's laboratory.
 Bob receives his part of the state, i.e the second mode, through an optical fiber link characterized by $0.2$~dB/km of attenuation.
-We assume that the optical signals are prepared at telecom wavelength, and, hence, that no conversion are necessary.
+We assume that the optical signals are prepared at telecom wavelength, and, hence, that no conversions are necessary.
 In \cref{fig:result2}, we plot the CHSH score as a function of the distance between Alice and Bob.
-For every value of distance, we re-optimize the gates parameters to maximize the CHSH score.
-We observe that a CHSH violation is still possible for distances up to $8$ km.
+For every value of distance, we re-optimize the parameters of the gates to maximize the CHSH score.
+In \cref{tab:parameters} we provide the optimized value of these parameters with distance.
+We observe that a CHSH violation is still possible for distances up to $8.1$ km.
 As for the heralding probability of the state, this is not affected by photon loss occurring in Alice's or Bob's modes.
+See \cref{app:photonloss} for more details on this analysis.